U.S., Iran positive after nuclear talks, say much left to do

 The aim of ensuring Iran does not acquire a nuclear weapon "has to be met and that is not about the deadline, it is about the purpose", the official said.

-Iran, which denies having any nuclear weapons program, hopes a deal will bring relief from international sanctions.
+Iran, which denies having any nuclear weapons programme, hopes a deal will bring relief from international sanctions.

 "BREAKOUT" CAPACITY